|

 The tone of barking to change soiled papers is different

-I may not be able to discuss in detail with some of you as it
+that I may not be able to discuss in detail with some of

-takes at over 30 minutes just to talk about your puppy toilet
+you as it takes at over 30 minutes just to talk about your

 So, I put up a brief report in this website for those of

-600 cases (See References Below) are not edited.
-They may be
+over 600 cases (See References Below) are not edited.
+They

-overloaded with too much information.
-I try to get a book out
+may be overloaded with too much information.
+I try to get

-giving Singapore first-time puppy owners the overall picture and
+a book out giving Singapore first-time puppy owners the

-success in toilet training puppies as soon as possible.
+overall picture and success in toilet training puppies as

 If you have any